We create musical, operatic, visual and immersive experiences.

-The Industry garnered international recognition for INVISIBLE CITIES, an operatic adaption of Italo Calvino’s novel, composed by Christopher Cerrone.
+In 2013 The Industry garnered international recognition for INVISIBLE CITIES, an operatic adaptation of Italo Calvino’s novel, composed by Christopher Cerrone.
 Staged in the spectacular public areas of Los Angeles Union Station, the opera was produced for wireless headphones and marked significant collaborations with L.A.
 Dance Project and Sennheiser.

 HIGHWAY ONE, an initiative to celebrate creative milestones in California’s countercultural musical history, launched in 2014.
 The first project in this series was IN C, an imaginative staging of Terry Riley’s iconic 1964 masterpiece at the Hammer Museum.

-Then The Industry established its own label, The Industry Records, for presenting high-quality recordings of new experimental American opera.
+In 2014 The Industry established its own label, THE INDUSTRY RECORDS, for presenting high-quality recordings of new experimental American opera.
 The first release was Invisible Cities by Christopher Cerrone, in November 2014, with reviews from New York Times, Boston Globe and Los Angeles Times.
-The Industry Records will release The Edge of Foreverby Los Angeles-based composer Lewis Pesacov in Spring 2015.
+The Industry Records will release The Edge of Forever by Los Angeles-based composer Lewis Pesacov in Spring 2016.

-Most recently, The Industry co-presented the second biennial FIRST TAKE with the wild Up music ensemble.
-FIRST TAKE is quickly establishing itself as one of the most compelling platforms for the exploration of new ideas in American opera.
+The Industry co-presented the second biennial First Take, the only West Coast workshop of new American operas, with wild Up music ensemble, in February 2015.
+First Take is quickly establishing itself as one of the most compelling platforms for the exploration of new ideas in American opera.